 Realistic estimates in the field of linguistics have studied the number of hours really needed to learn a language like Korean.
 The Common European Framework for Reference for Languages, for example, uses the "Guided Learning Hours" framework to measure the amount of classroom time total needed to reach a B2 (high intermediate) level.

 It assumes that for every one hour of classroom time, learners will spend two hours of independent study time.
 In the end, this equates to a total of between 1,000 and 1,200 hours.

 Let's take a look at this in several different scenarios:

-Scenario and the time needed to have an intermediate level of Korean:
+Approximately 3 months to have an intermediate level of Korean.

 This calculation neglects so many factors, however, and still isn't a very accurate way of determining how long it could take you to learn Korean.

 In their study, the Foreign Service Institute examined a group of native English speakers between the ages of 30 and 40 who were studying foreign languages at their institute.
 The students' resulting levels were measured using the Interagency Language Roundtable Scale with the goal being to calculate how long it took students to reach "General professional proficiency" or higher.